 Powered by continued investments in its manufacturing sector, dynamic foreign direct investment, and rising productivity, Vietnam has been a consistent outperformer in Asia.
-GDP has increased at a compound annual rate of 5 percent in real terms over the past 20 years, which was 1.7 times faster than the global average.
+GDP has increased at a compound annual rate of 5 percent in real terms over the past 20 years, which was 1.7 times faster than the global average.1 Even in 2020, when the COVID-19 pandemic was causing deep disruption in the global economy, Vietnam posted GDP growth of 2.9 percent.2

 The country continues battling the resurgence of COVID-19 cases and navigating through this crisis.
 However, consumption is expected to expand and define the future as incomes rise.
 Swift demographic and technological changes will result in trailblazing consumer behaviors that offer new sources of growth to companies informed and agile enough to capture them.
 In this article, we focus on how these trends are shaping the future of Vietnamese consumers and what companies can do to win their hearts.